 Even the most civilised relationship breakdown can be difficult and brings with it practical, emotional and legal issues to resolve at a time when you are perhaps vulnerable and least capable of dealing with them.

 You are best advised to enter into an agreement at the start of cohabitation, pre registration of your civil partnership or during your engagement to provide you with certainty as to how your assets are likely to be divided in the event of the relationship breaking down.
 You can then enjoy your new relationship or big day knowing that your position is secure and you have done all you can to legally protect your position.
 It is particularly important to enter into an agreement if you wish to protect pre-acquired assets, if you have inherited wealth, a family farming or other business or if you are entering into a second or subsequent relationship.

 Although these agreements are not legally binding on the court in the event of a future relationship breakdown, they are increasingly being relied on and will carry significant weight if properly prepared and drafted.

-For more information view our relationship agreements factsheet.
+For more information view our Relationship Agreements Factsheet.

 Divorce is rarely a smooth ride, and in the complex world of pension settlements, the recent McCloud judgment has thrown a hefty spanner in the works. ...Read more on our blog